awsdocs/amazon-pinpoint-user-guide/doc-source/channels-email-dedicated-ips-case.md

 **Note**
 Dedicated IP addresses are unique to each AWS Region, so it's important to select the Region that the dedicated IP address is associated with\.
    + For **Limit**, choose **Desired Maximum Send Rate**\.
    + For **New limit value**, enter any number\.
-The number that you enter here isn't important—you specify the number of dedicated IPs that you want to relinquish in the next step\.
+The number that you enter here isn't important—you specify the number of dedicated IP addresses that you want to relinquish in the next step\.
 **Note**
 A single dedicated IP address can only be used in a single AWS Region\.
 If you want to relinquish dedicated IP addresses that you used in other AWS Regions, choose **Add another request**\.
 Then complete the **Region**, **Limit**, and **New limit value** fields for the additional Region\.
 Repeat this process for each dedicated IP address that you want to relinquish\.